 Cover art is hand silkscreened paper from Japan

-Peridot Pond is based on the fourth Karnatic mela, Vanaspati, an astoundingly complex arrangement of the seven swaras that defies any simple or conventional understanding by Western ears.
-That is, it does not sound tonal, modal or atonal, but in a deceptively straight-forward manner, it suggests elements of all three.
+Peridot Pond is based on the fourth Karnatic mela, Vanaspati, an astoundingly complex arrangement of the seven swaras defying any simple or conventional understanding by Western ears.
+That is, it does not sound tonal, modal or atonal, but in a deceptively straight-forward manner suggests elements of all three.

 India's musical history and present is filled with musician-saints who sing praises to their chosen deity within the structure of a single raga exclusively, say Desh or Jai Jaivanti, for their entire life, and I can certainly envision myriad redoings of Vanaspati given its extraordinary complexity and subtlety.